dmccrearytg/copilot-metadata/docs/glossary.md

 A detailed representation of a hypothetical user based on user research and real data about similar users.
 Personas are used in business and software development to guide decisions about product features, navigation, interactions, and visual design by embodying the attributes, behaviors, goals, and motivations of different user segments.

 All questions are classified by the persona that might ask this question.

+#### Provenance

+ Information about entities, activities, and people involved in producing a piece of data or thing, which can be used to form assessments about its quality, reliability or trustworthiness.

+ * See also: Data Linage

 #### Scope Notes